MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BSC_ProductRatings.md

   **FTP server requirements**

   The recommended FTP upload mechanism is via an FTP program.
-It is, however, possible to do so via the command line or custom scripts (such as Python’s ftplib.FTP module).
+It is, however, possible to do so via the command line or custom scripts (such as Pythonâ€™s ftplib.FTP module).
 The FileZilla FTP client is recommended for all platforms.

   - Host: ftps://feeds.adcenter.microsoft.com
-  - Username: Your store’s FTP user name.
+  - Username: Your storeâ€™s FTP user name.
 Your user name must be 6 - 64 characters and cannot include any special characters.
 Use only a - z, A- Z, and 0 - 9.
-  - Password: Your store’s FTP password
+  - Password: Your storeâ€™s FTP password
   - Transfer Mode: Passive

   Learn more about [FTP upload](hlp_BA_CONC_BMCFTPRequirements.md).